overture-stack/.github/standards/04-community.md

 2. **Use descriptive titles:** Start with a verb (e.g., "Add", "Fix", "Update", "Refactor"), briefly summarize the main purpose of the PR and include the issue number if applicable (e.g., "Fix user authentication bug (#123)").

-3. **Describe how you tested it:** Explain the testing process you followed and mention any new tests you've added.
+3. **Describe how you tested it:** Explain the testing process you followed and mention any new automated tests you've added.

 4. **Provide a clear description:** Explain the purpose of your changes and list the main modifications you've made.
 Mention any potential side effects or areas that might need extra attention.

 5. **Link related issues:** Reference any related issues or pull requests.
 Use GitHub keywords to automatically link issues (e.g., "Closes #123", "Fixes #456").

-6. **Keep the PR up-to-date:** Regularly rebase your branch on the latest main branch and resolve any merge conflicts promptly.
+6. **Keep the PR's branch up-to-date:** Regularly rebase your branch on the latest main branch and resolve any merge conflicts promptly.

 7. **Respond to feedback:** Be open to suggestions and willing to make changes.
 Address all comments from reviewers.
 If you disagree with a suggestion, explain your reasoning politely.

 8. **Include documentation updates:** If your changes affect user-facing features, update or create and issue detailing the relevant changes need to the documentation.
 Where appropriate include inline comments for complex code sections.

-10. **Be patient:** Reviewers will likely not be able to respond immediately.
-Follow up politely if you haven't received feedback after a reasonable time.
+10. **Be patient:** Reviewers will likely be unable to respond immediately.
+However, feel free to follow up politely if you haven't received feedback after a reasonable time.

 ### Using Draft Pull Requests